Informfully/Challenges/newsimages26/images/README.md

 # NewsImages 2026 - Submissions Overview

 The file 'news_articles_26.xlsx' contains a list of all articles featured in the challenge.
-The subfolder 'survey_articles' has a list of folders for the relevant article IDs that were part of the online survey (a total of 35 randomly sampled articles from among the 800 overall articles).
+The subfolder 'survey_articles' contains folders for the relevant article IDs from the online survey (a total of 35 randomly sampled articles from among the 800 overall articles).

 Note that only the image submissions from the online user study are shared in this repository (35x30 images).
 The complete archive of all images (>20K) can be downloaded separately from the [file server](https://seafile.ifi.uzh.ch/d/1f14d6d4306340e082d6).